 Unfortunately, as also the case with any current generation smartphone or tablet, these tablets are not without their issues.
-Which is why, we’ve rounded up some of the common problems faced by Apple iPad Pro owners, and offer potential solutions and workarounds to address them.
+Which is why, we’ve rounded up some of the common Apple iPad Pro problems that owners face, and offer potential solutions and workarounds to address them.

-Disclaimer: Not every iPad Pro tablet will face these issues, and in fact, it is more than likely that you won’t come across any of them at all.
+Disclaimer: You will not face all of the iPad Pro problems below, and in fact, it is more than likely that you won’t come across any of them at all.

 Problem #1 – The TV app doesn’t work offline

 Many users have found that the TV app requires an internet connection to work.
 Even though movies and TV shows have been purchased and downloaded on the device, users are unable to access any media, with the app failing to load.
-Luckily, there is a workaround that has worked.
+Luckily, as is the case with most of the iPad Pro problems on this list, there is a workaround that has worked.

 - Some users have found the issue to be fixed by simply deleting and reinstalling the app.